0-jam/markovify_my_tweets/README.md

 ## rnn_sentence.py
 # If you have NVIDIA GPU, install python-tensorflow-cuda instead of python-tensorflow to enable CUDA-based computing
-# TensorFlow in pip package and the original source code is not compatible with CUDA 10.1 (2019/5/27)
 $ yay -S python-tensorflow-cuda
 $ pip install --user matplotlib
 ## classify_lyric.py